KULH2011 – The Cultural History of Nature

 The course focuses on ways to describe and theorize the relations between humans and nature – from early modern natural histories and emerging modern distinctions between nature and culture to current discussion of the Anthropocene.
 The politics of landscapes and conservation practices, the development of legislation protecting animals and of a science of ecology, are among the central themes.

-- are able to study textual and visual primary sources from the perspective of the cultural history of nature
+- be able to study textual and visual primary sources from the perspective of the cultural history of nature

 - have basic knowledge of the development of ideas about the relationship between man and nature